What does it mean to major in Southern Studies?

 Why is the University of Mississippi a good place to study Southern Studies?

-There are 11 Southern Studies faculty, most with a joint appointment in another department such as English, History, and Sociology & Anthropology.
-There are close to 20 more faculty who are affiliated with and provide courses that support the major.
+The Southern Studies faculty have joint appointment in another department such as English, History, and Sociology & Anthropology.
+There are many more faculty who are affiliated with and provide courses that support the major.

 Many majors enjoy getting involved in the activities of the Center for the Study of Southern Culture, such as the Southern Foodways Alliance, SouthDocs, the Oxford Conference for the Book, and Living Blues magazine.